-On page 2 and 3 we learned from the "on ice measurements" that sea ice is thinne in the middle of the river channel.
-The "under ice measurements" (page 4 and 5) revealed that the ocean was the biggest contributor of heat in winter (which also helps explain why the ice on page 3 stopped growing so early).
-However, all these sensors were only in place during winter.
-To understand what happens during freeze up and break-up, a mooring was tethered to the seafloor near the mouth of the Sound for two years.
-This instrument, which is pictured in the photo to the right, measures salinity and temperature year-around.
+psu = Practical Salinity Unit, a measure of how salty water is evealed that the ocean was the biggest contributor of heat in winter (which also lelps explain why the ice on page 3 stopped growing so early).
+However, all these encore were only in place during winter.
+To understand what happens during freeze up and break-up, a mooring was tethered to the seafloor near the mouth of the sound for two years.
+This instrument, which is pictured in the photo to the right, masures salling and temperature war-around.
 The data are shown below.